starseeker/brlcad_externals/README.md

 # About This Repository

-Projects in this repository are distinct from those stored directly in BRL-CAD's src/other repository.
-The latter generally satisfy one of the following conditions:
+There are, broadly speaking, three categories of project repositories included here:

-* Has modifications from upstream that are a) not of interest to the upstream and b) required for correct functioning in BRL-CAD.
+* Build tools used for compiling this repository and/or BRL-CAD proper, that are not distributed with it.

-* Has no active upstream to provide support.
+* Bundled versions of 3rd party dependencies intended to be distributed with BRL-CAD, but that are not modded to exhibit behavior different that that which would be found in a system installed version.

-Unlike those cases, BRL-CAD CAN (in principle) work correctly with system installed versions of the libraries and utilities stored here.
-Because not all platforms and environments can provide all of these dependencies, this repository serves as a "one stop shop" supplying developers with a way to build the components they need from source code.
+* Third party libraries that have modifications from upstream that are a) not of interest to the upstream and b) required for correct functioning in BRL-CAD.
+Sometimes there is also no active upstream to provide support.

 Although it is possible to install the products of these builds to system locations and have BRL-CAD detect them there, the intended approach is for